AnastasiaLunina/Vkinder/README.md

 ### Goal

 Goal is to write a script for a chat-bot which will be interacting with databease of social media network Vkontakte.
-Bot will offer different choices od random matches built as a dialoge with the user.
+Bot will offer different choices od random matches built as a dialogue with the user.

-### Instruction
+### Instructions

 You need to write the program with following conditions:
-1. Using the information about the user of the bot (gender, age and city) find matching people for that user.
+1. Using the information about the user of the bot (gender, age and city) find matching people.
 2. For those matches you need to get three most popular pictures, which you can determine by the amount of likes.
-3. Return the information about the matching use in following format:
+3. Return the information about the matching accounts in following format:

 ```
  First_name Last_name